RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Introduction

-In this paper, we propose an interpretable event detection algorithm that can detect significant discrepancies in the frequencies of a bearing, indicating a potential future mechanical failure.
+\textbf{Contribution:} In this paper, we extend the work of \cite{lillelund_predicting_2023} and propose a method for RUL prediction consisting of two main components: An interpretable event detection algorithm and a suite of survival models for RUL prediction.
+The purpose of the event algorithm is to detect significant discrepancies in the frequencies of a bearing, indicating a potential future mechanical failure.
 We use this algorithm as an oracle to label a ball bearing dataset for subsequent RUL estimation.
 Specifically, for event detection, we compare the Kullback-Leibler (KL) divergence between the magnitude spectrum of the current signal and the magnitude spectrum of a reference signal.
 This divergence becomes significant as the bearing starts to deteriorate.
-Thus, it is a useful indicator of the bearing's health state.
-For RUL estimation, we propose a covariate-based survival analysis model that (1) provides RUL curves that are guaranteed to be monotonically decreasing along time, (2) offers a probabilistic estimation of the RUL instead of just a point estimate, and (3) naturally supports censored observations to not overestimate the risk of an event.
-In this context, the covariates (features) are extracted from the time domain and include information such as skewness, kurtosis, and entropy.
-For our empirical analyses, we adopt XJTU-SY dataset \citep{wang_hybrid_2020}, which consists of five ball bearings per operating condition (C1-C3), and show that our method can reliably detect bearing faults early and also accurately estimate the RUL as the time to predictive maintenance.
-Unlike many state-of-the-art works on RUL prediction \citep{xu_novel_2023, wang_remaining_2022}, our method provides a probabilistic estimate of the RUL in minutes that can assist maintenance personnel to make informed decisions regarding whether to inspect or replace a bearing.
+Thus, it is a useful indicator of the health of a bearing.
+For RUL estimation, we propose one of multiple feature-based survival models that (1) naturally supports right-censored data, \ie where the event of interest (bearing failure) is not observed, (2) can give individual bearing predictions, (3) provides survival (event) probability curves that are guaranteed to be monotonically decreasing over time, and (4) predicts the time to failure (\ie the onset of degradation) rather than the end of life.
+In this context, descriptive features are extracted from the time domain and include information such as skewness, kurtosis, and entropy.
+For our empirical analyzes, we adopt the XJTU-SY bearing dataset~\citep{wang_hybrid_2020}, which consists of five ball bearings per operating condition (high, medium, low), and we show that our method can reliably detect bearing faults early and also accurately estimate the RUL as the time to failure.
+In addition, we show that incorporating censored data during training significantly improves the mean absolute error (MAE) compared to methods that do not support censored data, under varying load conditions and censoring levels.
+Concerning previous work, our approach achieves state-of-the-art performance in terms of cumulative relative accuracy (CRA) on the XJTU-SY dataset under the highest load.